chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - The backend API will be hosted on Amazon EC2 and the database will be stored with Amazon RDS.

 6. Multi-Currency Support
-- The OpenExchangeRates API will be used to get the latest exchange rates which will be stores in the Currenct table.
+- The OpenExchangeRates API will be used to get the latest exchange rates which will be stores in the Currency table.

 7. Real-Time Data and Tax Calculations
-- AlphaVantageAPI will be used to get stock data (real-time getched more frequently than historical)
+- AlphaVantageAPI will be used to get stock data (real-time getched more frequently than historical).
-- Historial stock data will be integrated for visualization
+- Historial stock data will be integrated for visualization.
-- Implement logic for calculating cost basis using FIFO
+- Implement logic for calculating cost basis using FIFO.
 - If the stock pays a dividend and the user has reinvested it, the dividend will adjust the cost basis.
-- Each stock transaction (buy/sell) will be logged in an Orders table
+- Each stock transaction (buy/sell) will be logged in an Orders table.
-- Implement methods to calculate capital gains by comparing the sale price with the initial purchase price using the selected tax calculation method.
+- Estimate capital gains and unrealized gains, but no full tax calculations.

 <!-- In this section, you will outline how you plan to meet the high-level requirements of your project.
 For each requirement, explain the specific steps you will take, the tools or technologies you will use, and how you'll implement them to meet the project’s objectives. -->